We’re a B2B company that makes SEO tools. Yet, we’ve achieved this with no sales staff. No cold calls. And no growth hacks.

 All you have to do is to give them a final ‘nudge’—a compelling reason for them to click “buy” right now.

-At Ahrefs, we make this a no‐brainer by offering a 7‐day trial for only $7.
-With just a small investment, prospects can test all the features we’ve mentioned in our tutorials.
+At Ahrefs, we make this a no-brainer by offering Ahrefs Webmaster Tools.
+By signing up, prospects can test all the features we’ve mentioned in our tutorials.